Back Row: Jorge Burmicky, Jorge Rodriguez, Danielle Marie Zaragoza, Dr. Victor Sáenz, , Dr. Emmet Campos, DeAna Swan, Wonsun Ryu

 - Dr. Emmet Campos, Director

-- Mike Gutierrez, Program Coordinator
+- Rodrigo Aguayo, Program Coordinator (Project MALES)

 - Jorge Burmicky, Research Associate

-- Rodrigo Aguayo, Mentoring Site Coordinator
+- Armando Tellez, Mentoring Site Coordinator

-- Enrique Aguayo, Mentoring Site Coordinator
+- Danielle Marie Zaragoza, Mentoring Site Coordinator

 Victor B. Sáenz, Ph.D., is the founder and Executive Director of Project MALES and the Texas Education Consortium for Male Students of Color.
 He is currently an associate professor in the Department of Educational Administration at the University of Texas at Austin.
 He is also a Faculty Fellow with the Division of Diversity & Community Engagement and a faculty affiliate with the Center for Mexican American Studies.
 Dr. Sáenz has published in numerous peer-reviewed journals and also has three book projects underway, including one on Latino males in higher education (Stylus Publishing).
 His current research on this topic examines their experiences at both two-year and four-year institutions as they navigate their college pathways.